Welcome to the Cambourne & District U3A!

 Formation of the Cambourne and District U3A

 The Launch Meeting for the Cambourne and District U3A was held 27 June 2018, giving potential members a chance to find out about the U3A and the plans for a local group.
 Encouraged by the response, the steering group formally applied for affiliation on the 11th of July, and the inaugural meeting was on the 20th of July in The Hub (main hall) from 10.30 – 12.00 pm.
 Refreshments were available first and those attending were able to sign on as members and join interest groups (see Groups page).
 This was followed by the formal announcements, and ended with a very interesting talk by the CEO of Wood Green Animal Shelter.

-The inaugural meeting established the pattern for our monthly meetings: first, a time for refreshments, chat, and signing up for group activities; next, any formal announcements; and finally, a talk from an invited speaker.
-In normal times the meetings are held on the third Friday of the month, except there is no meeting in August and December, as many members are tied up at these times.
-In addition, there will be no monthly meeting if it would coincide with Easter (as happened in 2019), and the July meeting is normally our AGM.
+The inaugural meeting established the pattern for our monthly meetings: first, a time for signing-in, then refreshments and chat; next, any formal announcements; and finally, a talk from an invited speaker.
+In normal times the meetings are held on the third Friday of the month, except there is no meeting in August, as many members are tied up at these times.
+In addition, there will be no monthly meeting if it would coincide with Easter (as happened in 2019), and the July meeting normally doubles as our AGM.
 For a list of upcoming meetings, please see the Events page.